Loretta Lynn: Politics

-Although Lynn was outspoken about her views on controversial social and political subjects, she stated, "I don't like to talk about things where you're going to get one side or the other unhappy.
-My music has no politics."
+Although Lynn was outspoken about her views on controversial social and political subjects, she saw herself as apolitical, writing in her 1976 autobiography that, "I don't like to talk too much about things where you're going to get one side or the other unhappy....My music has no politics."

-When asked about her position on same-sex marriage by USA Today in November 2010, she replied, "I'm still an old Bible girl.
-God said you need to be a woman and man, but everybody to their own."
-She endorsed and campaigned for George H. W. Bush in the presidential election in 1988.

 While a recognized "advocate for ordinary women", Lynn often criticized upper-class feminism for ignoring the needs and concerns of working-class women.
 She rejected being labeled a feminist, and wrote in her memoir, "I'm not a big fan of women's liberation, but maybe it will help women stand up for the respect they're due."

-In 1971, Lynn performed at the White House, at the invitation of President Richard Nixon.
-She returned there to perform during the administrations of Jimmy Carter, Ronald Reagan, George H. W. Bush, and George W. Bush.
-In 2002's Still Woman Enough, she discussed her longtime friendship and support for Jimmy Carter.